shokiiri/shokiiri/README.md

+ִֶָ. ..𓂃 ࣪ ִֶָ🪽་༘࿐

 ⚠️ I change my name a lot. nicknames are HEAVILY encouraged ⚠️

 ִֶָ. ..𓂃 ࣪ ִֶָ🪽་༘࿐

-follow my sister @dashiix :3